 Finally,

-where the first inequality and the third equality follows from \eqref{step3} and the second equality follows from the definition of $G^{\star}$.
-Hence, $ G^{\star }$ solves the problem in \eqref{info}.
+where the first inequality and the third equality follow from \eqref{step3} and the second equality follows from the definition of $G^{\ast }$.
+Hence, $ G^{\ast }$ solves the problem in \eqref{info}.
 Hence an optimal solution exists in the problem \eqref{info}. \end{proof}